 Front view of Muscat International airport from the parking lot.

 April 2016 For Malaysian (and most other countries), you will be required to obtain a tourist visa-on-arrival before entering Oman.
-As you enter the arrival hall (old airport), walk straight and you will see Travelex Foreign Exchange bureau counter for you to apply your visa.
+As you enter the arrival hall (old airport), walk straight and you will see Travelex Foreign Exchange bureau counter is where you apply your visa-on-arrival.
 No forms are required.
 Just show your passport and mention how many days you will be in Oman.
 Thereafter, pay 5 OMR for a tourist visa valid for 10 days.
-As Travelex is a Foreign Exchange bureau, you can also change your currency here as well (at a lousy rate).
+As Travelex is a Foreign Exchange bureau, you can also change your currency as well (at a lousy rate).
 Credit card payment for the visa is also accepted.

 Update (Aug 2017) The cost of a short-stay (30 days) tourist visa to visit Oman has quadrupled since April 2017, going up from 5 OMR to 20 OMR.
 You can apply for a tourist visa online prior to your departure.
 Refer here for more info regarding visas.

 Update (Dec 2018) Well, there is still much confusion about Oman’s visa.
-We’ve read in travel blogs as well as travel groups in FB that visa-on-arrival for Malaysian is still being practiced as mentioned in the 1st paragraph.
-And the cost of visa is still 5 OMR for 10 days.
+We’ve read in travel blogs, as well as travel groups in FB, visa-on-arrival for Malaysian is still being practiced as mentioned in the 1st paragraph.
+The cost of visa is still 5 OMR for 10 days.
 We’ve not been to Oman since our last visit, thus cannot confirm on this matter.
-Since March 2018, the new airport was commence operations and we don’t know if Travelex is still the issuing agent for VOA.
-Please do your own research.
+Since March 2018, the new airport has commenced operations and we don’t know if Travelex is still the issuing agent for VOA.
+Kindly do a research on visa-on-arrival.